dynamsoft-docs/barcode-reader-docs/parameters/reference/texture-detection-modes.md

 ## Impacts on Performance
 ### Speed
-To detect barcodes surrounded by a textured background, enabling texture detection may improve the Speed.
-However, enabling texture detection may slow down the Speed when the image has clean background.
+Enabling texture detection may slow down the Speed when the image has clean background.

 ### Read Rate
-`TextureDetectionModes` has no influence on the Read Rate.
+For barcodes surrounded by a textured background, enabling texture detection may improve the Accuracy.

 ### Accuracy
 For barcodes surrounded by a textured background, enabling texture detection may improve the Accuracy.